Fazatholomew/send-the-raven/source/index.rst

 Usage
 *****

-Here is a quick example of using send_the_raven to validate addresses:
+Here is a quick example of using send_the_raven to validate addresses into USPS Database:

 .. code-block:: python

-   from send_the_raven import Addresses, Validator
+   from send_the_raven import Validator

    addresses = [
       {"street": "123 Main St", "city": "Anytown", "state": "CA", "zip_code": "12345"},